 Our first travel card was a Barclay Arrival Plus card.
 You earn two points per dollar you spend and there is no annual fee for the first year.
 So pay it off, use your points and cancel it before the first year is up.
 Most cards offer bonus points if you spend so much within the first few months, which is pretty easy to do with international flights and hotels.

 I haven't researched many travel credit cards, so if you are in the market, don't immediately go sign up for the Barclay card, because there may be way better deals out there now.
 We are currently using a Southwest Rapid Rewards Premier card for all of our travel purchases.
-(With the main intent of collecting 110,000 miles/points so we can get a Southwest companion pass for 2018-which means anytime we fly we can have a buddy fly free with us!
-Currently they are offering 50,000 points if you spend $2k in three months).

 9) Travel savings account